 A National Approach to Renewable Fuels

-The USDA National Institute of Food and Agriculture (NIFA) awarded Agriculture and Food Research Initiative (AFRI) grants to seven regional Coordinated Agricultural Projects (CAP) to develop sustainable biofuels, including AHB.
+The USDA National Institute of Food and Agriculture (NIFA) awarded Agriculture and Food Research Initiative (AFRI) grants to nine regional Coordinated Agricultural Projects (CAP) to develop sustainable biofuels, including AHB.
 All of the projects are collaborations between numerous educational institutions and private industry partners.

 In the Rocky Mountains, the Bioenergy Alliance Network of the Rockies (BANR) is investigating use of insect-killed trees as a sustainable feedstock.
 Colorado State University leads the project and works with other universities and industry partners to develop biofuels and biochar.